-Native Pollinator Garden, Coastal Sage Scrub + Wildflower Garden
+Native Pollinator Garden, Coastal Sage Scrub + Wildflower Garden, Full Sun Area (6+ Hours Direct Sun Each Day)

 Mid-Planting, prior to application of mulch.
 The ground in between plants was seeded with California Poppy to provide seasonal color as the other plants grow in.